 - DO NOT shift quickly from forward to reverse gear positions.
-Drive system damage may occur. - DO NOT "pump" the throttle in neutral as it is normally not needed since today's engines use an enrichment valve system that requires very little starting throttle. - DO NOT try to shift into forward or reverse gear at high rpm's.
+Drive system damage may occur. - DO NOT "pump" the throttle in neutral or flooding will result.
+The same thing will happen if you keep pumping the automobile accelerator pedal.
+Today's engines use an enrichment valve system that requires very little starting throttle. - DO NOT try to shift into forward or reverse gear at high rpm's.
 Personal injury, drive system, or property damage may result. - Only use idle throttle positions when docking or maneuvering in tight quarters.

 - Wear your safety lanyard at all times. - Never shift the controls with the engine not running.
-Control, linkage, and/or outboard drive gear damage may occur. - For more information, read your outboard engine manufacturer's manual before operating the remote control.
+Control, linkage, and/or sterndrive damage may occur. - For more information, read your engine manufacturer's manual before operating the remote control.